radames/Real-Time-Latent-Consistency-Model/README.md

 # Real-Time Latent Consistency Model

-This demo showcases [Latent Consistency Model (LCM)](https://huggingface.co/SimianLuo/LCM_Dreamshaper_v7) using [Diffusers](https://github.com/huggingface/diffusers/tree/main/examples/community#latent-consistency-pipeline) with a MJPEG stream server.
+This demo showcases [Latent Consistency Model (LCM)](https://latent-consistency-models.github.io/) using [Diffusers](https://huggingface.co/docs/diffusers/using-diffusers/lcm) with a MJPEG stream server.
+You can read more about LCM + LoRAs with diffusers [here](https://huggingface.co/blog/lcm_lora).

 You need a webcam to run this demo. 🤗